fairDataSociety/fairdrive-desktop-app/README.md

 Fairdrive Desktop App is a FUSE client for fairOS-dfs.
 It lets you mount your pod on your own user space and interact with your data.

+### User documentation
+See [DOCS](https://fairdatasociety.github.io/fairdrive-desktop-app/) for detailed installation instructions and requirements.

 ## Requirements

 #### FUSE